aksagar/napari-chromosome-analysis/docs/index.rst

 **Chromosome Structure Analysis**
    Quantitative assessment of metaphase chromosome morphology and organization.

-**Centromere Studies**
+**Protein Localization Studies**
-   CENP-C localization, intensity measurements, and centromere protein analysis.
+   Analyze protein markers such as CENP-C, CENP-A, histone modifications, and other chromatin-associated proteins.

 **DNA-FISH Analysis**
    Detection and quantification of specific DNA sequences in metaphase chromosomes.